Institute of Design

 ID’s programs are markedly different from other graduate design programs because we teach rigorous methods, focus on complex problems, and link strategy to a human-centered viewpoint.

 The Master of Design (M.Des.) program is for students who want to achieve mastery of advanced design.
 Students can take a variety of classes to form one or more specialties.
 These include communication design, interaction design, product design, strategic planning, user research, design methods, and systems design.
-This full-time program has a four semester duration for those holding degrees in industrial or communication design and a five to six semester duration for those with degrees in other fields.
+This full-time program has a four-semester duration for those holding degrees in industrial or communication design and a five-semester duration for those with degrees in other fields.

 The M.Des./M.B.A. program allows a student to earn a Master of Business Administration degree (through Stuart School of Business) while concurrently earning the Master of Design degree.